w3c/w3c-website-templates-bundle/docs/styles/svg-icons.md

 - It eliminates a separate HTTP request
 - SVGs added as background images as part of an icon font may not show properly for high contrast mode users
-- We have full CSS control of the SVG in terms of colour, animations/transitions and manipulating paths.
+- We have full CSS control of the SVG in terms of color, animations/transitions and manipulating paths.

 However, inline SVGs are not cached.
 An alternative is to [use the `<use>` element of SVG to reference code from an external file](https://css-tricks.com/svg-use-with-external-reference-take-2/), which the browser can cache.
 It also improves the readability of the markup.
 [CSS styling is still possible](https://tympanus.net/codrops/2015/07/16/styling-svg-use-content-css/), although it has some limitations - be sure to add an extra class and target this in the CSS.